|

 Megabytes, Gigabytes, or Terabytes (with the base 1024),

-respectively.
+on the system.
 If assigned the special value "infinity", no

 swap limit is applied.
 These settings control the